shubhamns/git/README.md

 ### Configure app

     1. Create Firebase project.
-    2. Open the project setting and copy the firebase cdn script.
+    2. Open the project setting and copy the firebase CDN script.
     3. Paste to the `config/firebase.js` file.

 ### Start app